nileshjawarkar/obsidian/Java-EE-8/Sections/05 - Scopes.md

 **CarFactory** -

-- It create Car instance, which is in memory.
+- It just create Car instance.
-- Very lite in functionality.
 - I think dependant or request scope is best suited in this case.
-- Let make it dependant scope (which is any way default scope), it mean its scope is depend on its user bean.
+- Lets make it dependant scope (which is any way default scope), it mean its scope is depend on its user bean (its scope depends on the bean  in which it is injected).

 ``` java
 package com.nnj.learn.javaee8.control;